The Partners

-The Partners is an American sitcom that aired from September 18, 1971 through September 8, 1972, on NBC.
+The Partners is an American sitcom that aired from September 18, 1971, through September 8, 1972, on NBC.
+This short-lived series marked Don Adams' return to starring in a TV show, just over a year after the cancellation of Get Smart, in a comic role very similar to the one that made him famous.

 Synopsis

 The program featured Don Adams and Rupert Crosse as bumbling detectives, and John Doucette their exasperated commanding officer.
 Dick Van Patten played the sycophantic desk sergeant.
 Robert Karvelas had a recurring role as Freddie, who compulsively confessed to crimes he did not commit.

 The pilot featured guest appearances by Joey Forman, Art Metrano, and Yvonne Craig.

 Production notes

 Unlike many television programs of its day, The Partners eschewed a traditional opening title sequence.
 The opening credits were merely interspersed during the first few minutes, akin to the technique that has become quite commonplace today.
 The theme music, which accompanied the closing credits and occasionally popped up during the program itself, was composed by Lalo Schifrin, best known for the theme to Mission: Impossible.